framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 * `src/hello/controllers/main.clj` -> `mainController`
 * `src/hello/services/greeter.clj` -> `greeterService`

+In a typical Clojure application, you have `src/` and `test/` folders containing your source code and your test code.
+Then you have the top-level name of your application -- `hello` in the paths above -- and then below that you have all your Clojure "components".

+Therefore, FW/1 requires that there are at least three "segments" in a file path and name for this convention:

+* `src/myapp/controllers/main.clj` has `myapp.controllers.main` as the namespace -- three segments
+* `src/hello/admin/services/user.clj` has `hello.admin.services.user` as the namespace -- four segments

-FW/1 requires that there are at least three segments in a name for this convention (so just `src/controllers/main.clj` would not match the convention, but `src/hello/admin/controllers/user.clj` would match and become `userController`).
-An additional restriction is that the filename + suffix must be unique across your whole application within the Clojure code (so also having `src/hello/public/controllers/user.clj` would conflict with `src/hello/admin/controllers/user.clj`).
+That means that just `src/controllers/main.clj` would not match the convention as its namespace would be `controllers.main` (only two segments -- no top-level application name).
+An additional restriction for FW/1 to automatically manage injection of Clojure namespaces into your CFCs is that the filename + suffix must be unique across your whole application within the Clojure code (so also having
+`src/hello/public/services/user.clj` would conflict with `src/hello/admin/services/user.clj`).

 Aside: You can have additional Clojure code that doesn't follow this convention, but the bean factory `reload()` function only attempts to reload Clojure files that it "knows" about via this convention.
 You can explicitly reload others -- if you allow for a URL variable that can